msaari/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+= 4.11.1 =
+* Major fix: The type hinting introduced for some functions turned out to be too strict, causing fatal errors.
+The type hinting has been relaxed (using nullable types would help, but that's a PHP 7.4 feature, and we don't want that).

 = 4.11.0 =
 * New feature: New filter hook `relevanssi_rendered_block` filters Gutenberg block content after the block has been rendered with `render_block()`.
 * New feature: New filter hook `relevanssi_log_query` can be used to filter the search query before it's logged.
 This can be used to log instead the query that includes synonyms (available as a parameter to the filter hook).